-- A specialized focus on the development and continual improvement of anti-biofilm technologies, targeting large markets for biofilm prevention and dispersion solutions - Robust patent portfolio of differentiated anti-biofilm technologies with 54 patents issued or pending - Renewed licensing agreement for DispersinB® with Rutgers University - First commercial licensing and distribution agreement signed in 2017, establishing a 10-year partnership with Dechra Veterinary Products (the "Dechra Agreement") wherein Kane Biotech receives an ongoing royalty from Dechra on net sales of the Company's VetradentTM products in North America - Extension of the Dechra Agreement in 2019 to include South America - Expansion into multiple markets with mutually beneficial contractual agreements with North American and Asian distributors and retailers - Entered into an agreement with UK-based veterinary products company, Animalcare Group PLC ("Animalcare") under which the parties formed STEM Animal Health Inc. ("STEM"), a company dedicated to treating biofilm-related ailments in animals - Animalcare is to invest \$5 million consisting of \$3 million to acquire a one-third equity stake in STEM and \$2 million for the rights to commercialize products in global veterinary markets outside of the Americas - Appointment of industry veteran Kevin Cole as President and CEO of STEM - Continued product development of DispersinB® and Coactiv+ technology platforms for the Human Health market - Retained GR Consulting to develop and implement the regulatory and out-licensing strategy for DispersinB[®] wound care hydrogel and Coactiv+TM antimicrobial hydrogel
+- A specialized focus on the development and continual improvement of anti-biofilm technologies, targeting large markets for biofilm prevention and dispersion solutions - Robust patent portfolio of differentiated anti-biofilm technologies with 81 patents issued or pending - Renewed licensing agreement for DispersinB[®] with Rutgers University - First commercial licensing and distribution agreement signed in 2017, establishing a 10-year partnership with Dechra Veterinary Products (the "Dechra Agreement") wherein Kane Biotech receives an ongoing royalty from Dechra on net sales of the Company's VetradentTM products in North America - Extension of the Dechra Agreement in 2019 to include South America - Expansion into multiple markets with mutually beneficial contractual agreements with North American and Asian distributors and retailers - Entered into an agreement with UK-based veterinary products company, Animalcare Group PLC ("Animalcare") under which the parties formed STEM Animal Health Inc. ("STEM"), a company dedicated to treating biofilm-related ailments in animals - Animalcare is to invest \$5 million consisting of \$3 million to acquire a one-third equity stake in STEM and \$2 million for the rights to commercialize products in global veterinary markets outside of the Americas - Appointment of industry veteran Kevin Cole as President and CEO of STEM - Continued product development of DispersinB® and Coactiv+ technology platforms for the Human Health market - Retained GR Consulting to develop and implement the regulatory and out-licensing strategy for DispersinB[®] wound care hydrogel and Coactiv+TM antimicrobial hydrogel

-- Awarded \$3.8 million in non-dilutive funding for its DispersinB® human wound care product development and commercialization project from Western Economy Diversification Canada ("WD") in the form of interest-free repayable contributions to be repaid over five years, starting in April 2023 - Received the U.S. Department of Defense's ("DoD") Medical Technology Enterprise Consortium Research Project Award ("MTEC Award") for continued clinical development of the Company's DispersinB[®] technology to treat biofilm-mediated antimicrobial resistance in non-healing chronic wounds in the amount of \$2.7 million USD - Launched its first line of human health care products within its OTC Consumer Goods division, including a Shampoo, Scalp Detoxifier and Shampoo Bars available for sale under the DermaKB BiofilmTM brand on our direct-to-consumer webstore dermaKB.com and on amacon.ca and amazon.com - Completed a \$3.5 million private placement in 2020 - Entered into a one-year credit agreement with Pivot Financial Inc. in 2020 for a non-revolving term loan in the aggregate amount of \$1,480,000 - Shares of the Corporation have been reapproved for and have recommenced trading on the OTCQB Venture Market
+- Awarded \$3.8 million in non-dilutive funding for its DispersinB® human wound care product development and commercialization project from Prairies Economic Development Canada ("PrairiesCan") in the form of interest-free repayable contributions to be repaid over five years, starting in April 2023 - Received the U.S. Department of Defense's ("DoD") Medical Technology Enterprise Consortium Research Project Award ("MTEC Award") for continued clinical development of the Company's DispersinB[®] technology to treat biofilm-mediated antimicrobial resistance in non-healing chronic wounds in the amount of \$2.7 million USD - Significant growth in online sales of the Company's DermaKBTM line of scalp care products on both amazon.ca and amazon.com, as well as on its dermakb.com webstore due in part to the efforts made at mining and leveraging product reviews and customer case studies - Completed a \$3.5 million private placement in 2020 - Entered into a one-year credit agreement with Pivot Financial Inc. in 2020 for a non-revolving term loan in the amount of \$1,480,000 - o In 2021, the term of this loan was extended and the credit facility was increased to \$2,500,000 - Shares of the Corporation have been reapproved for and have recommenced trading on the OTCQB Venture Market